trimstray/nginx-admins-handbook/README.md

 #### Reverse proxy

-This is one of the greatest features of the NGINX.
+This is one of the greatest feature of the NGINX.
 In simplest terms, a reverse proxy is a server that comes in-between internal applications and external clients, forwarding client requests to the appropriate server.
 It takes a client request, passes it on to one or more servers, and subsequently delivers the server’s response back to the client.

-Official documentation say:
+Official NGINX documentation say:

   > _Proxying is typically used to distribute the load among several servers, seamlessly show content from different websites, or pass requests for processing to application servers over protocols other than HTTP._